 We have recently had the opportunity to mentor several organisations who wanted to increase their internal UX capabilities.
-As part of our UX mentoring service we work with our clients to plan, execute and analyse usability test sessions.
+As part of our UX coaching service we work with our clients to plan, execute and analyse usability test sessions.
 There are some common trips and traps that new or inexperienced moderators tend to get caught up in, in response to different types of participants.

-Different types of participants
+Different Types of Participants

 All participants are different and unique.
 We often see:

 - Chatty participants who babble about irrelevant things or the same thing over and over.

 - Quiet participants who won’t think out aloud.